Mahón-Menorca Cheese vs Mimolette Cheese

 Mahón-Menorca's texture can be described as "firm".
 Mimolette's texture can be described as "smooth, creamy body".

-Mahón-Menorca Cheese has a salty and spicy flavor.
+Mahón-Menorca Cheese has a salty and spicy taste.
 Mahón-Menorca's aroma can be described as "lactic, buttery".
-Mimolette Cheese has a sweet, less acidic, fruity, nutty, caramel flavor.
+Mimolette Cheese has a sweet, less acidic, fruity, nutty, caramel taste.
 Mimolette's aroma can be described as "butterscotch".

 Appearance and Aging